 Future Trends Of Major Cities

-Over the years, there has been a drastic change in the demographics in most of Europe’s major cities.
-These populations are now more multicultural in nature than ever before.
-For example, 36.7% of London’s population is foreign born.
-However, despite the high rates of immigration, the growth of European population is predicted to be slow in the coming years when compared to the population growth of other continents, estimated to be seen peaking in 2050, and then declining afterwards.
+The growth of the European population is predicted to be slow in the coming years when compared to the population growth of other continents, estimated to be seen peaking in 2050, and then declining afterwards.
 City planners in Europe will look to ensure that the population of Europe's cities will continue to be able to enjoy the high standards of living offered in these cities.